MervCodes

 }

-The least_conn directive sends each new request to the backend with the fewest active connections.
-Other strategies include ip_hash for sticky sessions and the default round-robin.
+least_conn sends each new request to the backend with the fewest active connections.
+There's also ip_hash for sticky sessions (if you need them) and plain round-robin (the default).

 Process Management with PM2

-Your Node.js or Next.js app needs a process manager to stay alive after crashes and server reboots.
-PM2 is the standard choice:
+Your app needs a process manager to survive crashes and reboots.
+PM2 is the standard:

 npm install -g pm2